Cosmetic Dentistry

 Recovery/Results timeline: Immediate results; no recovery time needed

-- • Small chips or cracks
+• • Small chips or cracks in front teeth

 Understanding Teeth Bonding

-How Bonding Can Quickly Improve Your Smile
+How Composite Bonding Can Improve Your Smile in One Visit

 The Benefits